midtown-ai/glossary/glossary/p.md

 # Prior Knowledge

- `~ Prior knowledge of how the world works.
+ `~ Prior knowledge about the world, enabling efficient decision making.
 Also the reason why human learn so much faster than computers!`.
-Fundamental concepts that are transfered from one task to the other that humans do not have to learn and therefore reduce the training time significantly. ~ stereotypes, shortcuts.
+Fundamental concepts that are transfered from one task to the other that humans do not have to learn and therefore reduce the training time significantly.

+ `~ stereotypes, shortcuts.`

  Examples of priors are
   * concepts of objects
   * look similar = act similar
   * object semantics = a key